nerwuuus/portfolio-projects/README.md

-This repository, Excel_reports, contains a collection of Excel files created during my tenure as a PMO Specialist.
+This repository, "Excel_reports", contains a collection of Excel files created during my tenure as a PMO Specialist.
 These tools were developed to support project tracking, reporting, and data visualization, ensuring accurate and timely information for stakeholders.

 **Project manager names, project descriptions, and project names have been anonymized to protect sensitive information.
 PowerQuery connections were removed and are only available as screenshots (steps taken, number of queries).**